 On April 7, 2014 information was released about a new vulnerability in OpenSSL (CVE-2014-0160).
 Security bug is called “Heartbleed”.
 This affected most of internet service, and Sketchboard was also affected.
 As of right now, we have no indication that the attack has been used against Sketchboard.
 What Sketchboard has done?
 Sketchboard updated it’s OpenSSL library version that fixed the bug on April 8th, 2014.
 New SSL keys were deployed.
+All browser sessions have been cleared.

 Happy to introduce images on Sketchboard.
 This has been one of the most requested features.
 Images can be now dragged and dropped on a board when using one of premium plans. first open a board drag image from your desktop to the board Images can be used as normal elements, connect and resize images as you wish.
 Uploaded images are found from an image library.
 The image library is accessed through board context menu or from the right-hand side image library.